On this page

 - The average transition time from education to full-time work is 4.7 years, compared to 1 year in 1986.
 Young people say this is due to not having enough work experience, lack of appropriate education, lack of career management skills and a lack of available jobs.

-The VET for school students policy aims to address these issues and give young people the best chance to succeed once they have completed their senior schooling.
+The VET for school students policy aims to address these issues and give young people the best chance for a successful future.

 The VET for school students policy aims to enhance career education in schools to help students to: